golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 ## API definition

-Due to the PubSub nature of the API, two different services need to be implemented by the YSB API provider and the registering service.
+Due to the PubSub nature of the API, two different services need to be implemented by the GSB API provider and the registering service.

 Note: authorization is not included in the scope of this proposal.